5 Hours | 5 CEs (CEU)

 The inquiring approach to therapy, with its frequent questioning of the client, can have an unwelcome and intrusive quality for poorly motivated clients.
 Dr. Brodsky demonstrates how therapists can tailor their interventions to avoid impasses, build a firm alliance with the client, and help them develop more productive behaviors.
 Specifically, Brodsky proposes that therapists adopt a variety of techniques that largely avoid asking questions.
 Instead, he shows how therapists can make assertive statements about what is happening in the client’s life, identify behaviors, and describe choices the client might make.
 Through the use of case material, Brodsky demonstrates that interacting creatively with reluctant clients can lead to significant breakthroughs.

 The fee for this training program is $150 and includes all materials.
-Participants are expected to commit 5 CE hours to completing this training program.
-Throughout the training program there will be quizzes that must be passed with a 70% in order to advance in the course.
+Participants are expected to commit 5 CE hours to complete this training program.
+Throughout the training program, there are quizzes that must be passed with a 70% in order to advance in the course.
 Upon completion of the course materials, participants will be directed to the course evaluation where the Certificate of Completion can be downloaded.